Signed up to be a Project Artist and still aren't sure where to start?

 Anything we do for the first time can be intimidating.
-And if you've never facilitated an art group before it can seem a little overwhelming.
 I'm super proud of you for jumping in and giving it a try and I want to help you achieve your goal of providing your kids quality art training at home!
 You are just steps away from watching your kids’ creativity ignite!

 I've put together some tips here to help make your first few home art sessions run smoothly.

 Okay, here we go...

 First-time User Tips

 1. Give yourself a good hour for the first session.
 Everything new takes longer.
 Don't try to squeeze in your first-ever art session right before an appointment or while you’re trying to cook dinner!

 2. Think about the space where you want to create.
 This can be the kitchen table or a designated art-space in your home.
 It’s a good idea to put down some paper or an old tablecloth to protect your furniture.